carpentries-incubator/reproducible-publications-quarto/episodes/01-Project-Setup-Organization/03-setup-versioning.md

 ![GitHub](../../fig/05-github.PNG)

-The two main sections are files and directories and the README which should contain a narrative description of the project.
+The two main sections are files and directories and the README, which should contain a narrative description of the project.

 We are each going to make a copy of this repository to use for this workshop.
-To do so we will do what's called "forking" on GitHub.
+To do so, we will do what's called "forking" on GitHub.
 A Fork is a copy of a repository that you get to experiment with without disrupting the original project.

-On Github in the upper right hand corner of the repository, click on the button that says "Fork" - see highlighted example below:
+On Github, in the upper right-hand corner of the repository, click on the button that says "Fork" - see highlighted example below:

 ![fork on GitHub](../../fig/05-fork.PNG)

 If you are a member of any organizations on GitHub, you will be asked whether you want to fork to your account or to an organization.
 Choose your personal account for this workshop.
-GitHub will process for a few moments and voila!
+GitHub will process it for a few moments, and voila!
 You have your own copy of the workshop example repository.

-Now, click on the green `Code` drop-down and then click on the copy icon next to the repository url:
+Now, click on the green `Code` drop-down and then click on the copy icon next to the repository URL:

 ![copy GitHub repository url](../../fig/05-copy-repo.PNG)